buildingblocs/2018/pre-event/index.md

 # Pre-event

-Held from March to July, the Pre-Event is a special addition to Buildingblocs 2018.
+Held from March to July, the Pre-Event is a special addition to BuildingBloCS 2018.
 It is a separate component from the main event but serves as a lead-up to the event by improving participants' coding proficiency.

 ## Coursemology